-Whether you’re looking for something straight-laced and formal or over-the-top festive, here are six different holiday out of office messages you can use depending on what you feel would be perfectly suited to you, your company, and this merry time of year.
+Whether you’re looking for something straight-laced and formal or over-the-top festive, here are six different holiday out-of-office messages you can use depending on what you feel would be perfectly suited to you, your company, and this time of year.

-Thank you for your email, I’m currently out of the office until [date].
+Thank you for your email, I’m currently offline until [date].

 I’ll reply to your message promptly when I return.
 But if you require immediate assistance, please send an email to [Contact Name] at [contact email] in my absence.

 Wishing you and yours a wonderful holiday season,

 Thank you for your email.
-I’m currently out of the office until [date] to celebrate the holiday with my loved ones—without my phone in front of my face.
+I’m currently offline until [date] to celebrate the holiday with my loved ones—without my phone in front of my face.

 I’ll be sure to reply to your message when I wade through my inbox upon my return.
 If your message is time-sensitive, please send an email to [Contact Name] at [contact email].

 Sending wishes for a happy holiday season,

-It’s my favorite time of year, which means I’m currently out of the office chugging mugs of cocoa, stuffing my face with cookies, and attempting to fulfill my life-long goal of memorizing every single line of [your favorite holiday movie].
+It’s my favorite time of year, which means I’m currently away from my inbox chugging mugs of cocoa, stuffing my face with cookies, and attempting to fulfill my life-long goal of memorizing every single line of [your favorite holiday movie].

 I’ll be back in front of my computer on [date] and will respond to your message at that time.
 If you need immediate assistance, please send an email to [Contact Name] at [contact email] so that the other elves in this workshop can help you out.

 Thanks for your email.
-I’m currently out of the office, returning on [date].
+I’m currently offline, returning on [date].
 I’ll respond to your message then.

-While I won’t be quite as far as the North Pole, I will still be completely disconnected from my inbox until my return.
-So, if you require immediate assistance, please send your email to [Contact Name] at [contact email].
+While I won’t be quite as far and remote as the North Pole, I will still be completely disconnected from my inbox until my return.
+So if you require immediate assistance, please send your email to [Contact Name] at [contact email].